Information about preservation funds

 It follows that the rules of pension and provident funds should be maintained in a preservation fund.
 A pension preservation fund is designed for former members of a pension fund while a provident preservation fund should be used by former members of a provident fund.

 Preservation fund rules permit members to have access to their benefit on one occasion only, before retirement date in the event of retrenchment or ill health.
 If members elect this option, they can withdraw all or part of their benefits.

 The rules of preservation funds do not provide for ongoing contributions to be made to the preservation fund.
-If you build up a second lump sum with a second employer, you would be obliged to invest in a second preservation fund.
+If you build up a second lump sum with a second employer and for example you are retrenched by that employer you may invest your benefits in the preservation fund.

 If the value of the preservation fund is less than R50 000 at the time of retirement, the full benefit may be withdrawn.

 If you are interested in investing in a Preservation Fund, you should complete the simple online registration process.

 - STEP ONE: Register online for preservation fund account and PSG Online web profile.

 - STEP TWO: Provide us with your FICA details if you are new to PSG Online.
 PSG Online will open your pension/provident fund within 72 hours of receipt of your FICA documents.